meacer/deasciifier/README.md

  - `deasciify_box.lib.min.js`: Minified DeasciifyBox library (deprecated, do not use)

 Minification of JS code is done using [Closure Compiler](https://developers.google.com/closure/compiler).
 A copy of Closure Compiler is included under `tools/closure_compiler`.

+### TypeScript

+The v2 version of the library is written in TypeScript.
+See (src/typescript/README.md)[src/typescript/README.md].